TraCR-National-UTC/TraCR-RAG/README.md

 # --- OpenAI ---
 OPENAI_API_KEY=sk-...your-key-here...
 ```
+Here, the "OPENAI_API_KEY" has to be your own API_KEY from the openai platform.
+This key powers the generator component of the RAG system.
+In our setup, we use GPT-4o-mini, the lightweight version of the model, as the LLM.

+You can get the key from here:

+1. Go to https://platform.openai.com/settings/organization/general and then navigate to **API keys** from the left sidebar.
+2. Create a new key.
+3. Copy and paste it here.
+4. Go to **Billing** from the left sidebar.
+5. Add some credit to your API key — you can start with as little as **$5**.

 👉 Never share or upload .env files!
 They should always be added to .gitignore.

 ## 6) Load the static files